Wildlife Guide: Maned Wolf

 Maned Wolf Conservation Notes

-The World Association of Zoos and Aquariums (WAZA) and the American Association of Zoos and Aquariums (AZA) have both taken a great interest in maned wolf conservation.
+The World Association of Zoos and Aquariums (WAZA) and the American Association of Zoos and Aquariums (AZA) have taken great interest in maned wolf conservation.
 The AZA has added the species to their American Species Survival Plan (SSP).
-SSP efforts include captive breeding programs, species studies, and education of the public, especially care takers and policy makers in the animal's habitat regions.
+SSP efforts include captive breeding programs, species studies, and the education of the public, especially of the maned wolf caretakers and policymakers in its habitat regions.
 Argentina has declared the maned wolf endangered.
-Hunting maned wolve is now illegal in Brazil, Paraguay, Argentina, and Bolivia.
-The governments of both Argentina and Bolivia are actively taking part in the conservation efforts.
+Hunting maned wolves is now illegal in Brazil, Paraguay, Argentina, and Bolivia.
+Argentina and Bolivia's governments are actively participating in the conservation efforts.

 How to Identify a Maned Wolf